Q: Which stove should I buy?

 Q: Are the stoves compatible with fuel tables (Esbit, hexy blocks etc.)?

 A: Yes, they all are.
-The EDCBox is perfect for the use with fuel tablets.
+The EDCBox is perfect for use with fuel tablets.

-Q: How comes we do not ship the Dog Tag and the Survival Card to Canada and the US?
+Q: Why don't you ship the Dog Tag and the Survival Card to Canada and the US?